RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 AWS Secrets Manager is a secrets management service that helps you protect access to your applications, services, and IT resources.
 This service enables you to rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.

-- You can rotate secrets on a schedule or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
+- You can **rotate secrets on a schedule** or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
 - rotation of secrets every X days
 - **secrets are encrypted by KMS**
-- With Secrets Manager, you can store, retrieve, manage, and rotate your secrets, including database credentials, API keys, and other secrets.
+- With Secrets Manager, you can store, retrieve, manage, and rotate your secrets, including **database credentials**, API keys, and other secrets.
 When you create a secret using Secrets Manager, it’s created and managed in a Region of your choosing.
 Although scoping secrets to a Region is a security best practice, there are scenarios such as disaster recovery and **cross-Regional redundancy that require replication of secrets across Regions**.
 Secrets Manager now makes it possible for you to easily replicate your secrets to one or more Regions to support these scenarios

 ## AWS Systems Manager Parameter Store